 Can’t decide if Les Mills on Demand is right for you?

-I would totally recommend trying it for 30 days and seeing what you think.
+I would totally recommend trying it and seeing what you think.
 There are, of course, some workouts I’ll never touch like the cycling ones, but there are still 100s for me to pick from!

 I would try 1 workout per day to see what you like, and remember – don’t do strength days back to back.